PRETgroup/easy-rte-incremental/README.md

 with SCCharts, this project presents a more generalised any-type enforcement system, which can be used with any C project.

 _easy-rte_ was ported from [goFB](https://github.com/PRETgroup/goFB).

-### About this Fork
-Forked in mid 2022 by Alex for the purpose of extending the compiler's ability for composition and hardware enforcement.
-This is discussed in more detail at the bottom of this read me.

 ## What is Runtime Enforcement?